mykasero/exercism_practice/README.md

 Generators = 1/2

-Not categorized = 24/x 25 Work on my own iteration(in progress)
+Not categorized = 25/x
+Come back to poker task one day again